TwoDigits/todo-app-tutorial/README.md

 git clone https://github.com/TwoDigits/todo-app.git
 ```

-You need to make a change to the deployment file.
-The variable `STAGE_NAME` needs to be set to your username.

 Next, change to the directory `todo-app` in the terminal and deploy the application:

 ```
 cd todo-app
-bash deploy.sh
+bash deploy.sh <STAGE_NAME>
 ```

+Replace `<STAGE_NAME>` with some unique value, e.g. your username.

 The script prints out the URL of the API Gateway you can use for testing the application.

 Now the application should be deployed to the AWS account.
 You should see a corresponding stack in the [CloudFormation console](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks).
-It should be called `todo-app-<USER>`.
+It should be called `todo-app-<STAGE_NAME>`.

 ## Testing
 Once the application has been deployed successfully, you can test it by sending requests to the API endpoints.